zhiming-qiu/Simple-Task-Management-API/README.md

 ## Start service

 ```
-swagger project start hello-world
+swagger project start task-manager
 ```

 ## Start doc page
 ```
-swagger project edit hello-world
+swagger project edit task-manager
 ```

 Browser will open a page for you to explore API.
-For now there is only one API: `GET/hello`
+For now there is only two API: `GET/tasks` and `PUT/tasks`